logicxd/til/Data Structures/Sorting.md

 Pseudo-code for Radix Sort:
 ```
+void radix_sort(int a[], int length) {
-Create an array of 10 buckets, each storing an empty queue
+  Create an array of 10 buckets, each storing an empty queue (use ArrayQueue)

-for every "place" (10 digit numbers: 1s, 10s, 100s, 1,000s, ...
-1,000,000,000s)
+  for every place (6 digit numbers: 1s, 10s, 100s, 1,000s, 10,000s, and 100,000s)
-  for every value in the array to sort
+    for every value in array a
-    add it at the end of the queue in the correct bucket, according to the
+      put it in the correct bucket using select_digit (for the current place)
-      digit in the current "place"
-  for every bucket (in order from 0 to 9)
+    for every bucket (in the order 0 to 9)
-    move all the values in this queue back into the array to sort, left to
+      move each of the values, from its queue, back into the array a
-    right in the array (leaving the queue empty)
+      (leaving all the queues empty)
+}

 ```

 * Complexity:
   * Worst: O(N Log10 N)
   * Best: O(N + M) = O(N).
+(Basically a bucket sort)
 * Space:
   * Requires O(N) extra storage for the queues at any time.
 (Might be bigger depending on the structure of the queues)
 * Comparison: